apache/beam/website/www/site/content/en/blog/python-typing.md

 Uses of Beam's `with_input_type`, `with_output_type` methods and decorators will still work and take precedence over annotations.

-Sidebar:
+### Sidebar

-> You might ask: couldn't we use mypy to type check Beam pipelines?
+You might ask: couldn't we use mypy to type check Beam pipelines?
 There are several reasons why this is not the case.
-> - Pipelines are constructed at runtime and may depend on information that is
-> only known at that time, such as a config file or database table schema.
+- Pipelines are constructed at runtime and may depend on information that is only known at that time, such as a config file or database table schema.
-> - PCollections don't have the necessary type information, so mypy sees them as
-> effectively containing any element type.
+- PCollections don't have the necessary type information, so mypy sees them as effectively containing any element type.
-> This may change in in the future.
+This may change in in the future.
-> - Transforms using lambdas (ex: `beam.Map(lambda x: (1, x)`) cannot be
-> annotated properly using PEP 484.
+- Transforms using lambdas (ex: `beam.Map(lambda x: (1, x)`) cannot be annotated properly using PEP 484.
-> However, Beam does a best-effort attempt to analyze the output type
-> from the bytecode.
+However, Beam does a best-effort attempt to analyze the output type from the bytecode.

 ## Typing Module Support